NFL and ESPN reach nonbinding agreement for sale of NFL Network and other media assets

 The league gets a 10% equity stake in ESPN.
 Aidan O'Connor, a senior vice president at the Prosek Partners marketing firm, estimates the value of that would be $2.2 billion to $2.5 billion.

 ESPN is currently 80% owned by ABC Inc. as an indirect subsidiary of The Walt Disney Company.
 The other 20% is owned by Hearst.
-There isn't any word yet on whether the 10% stake for the NFL would all come from ABC's stake or whether it would be 5% each from ABC and Hearst.
+Once the deal is official and approved, the breakdown of ESPN will be 72% ABC Inc., 18% Hearst and 10% NFL.

 This isn't the first time the league has had an equity stake in a digital or communications business.
 It had that in the past with Sirius Satellite Radio and SportsLine.
 The NFL could also have equity in the newly formed “Paramount Skydance Corporation,” which owns CBS, due to the league's partnership with Skydance.